otrv4/otrv4/otrv4.md

   ```

 * Use the MAC key (`MKmac`) to verify the MAC of the message.
 In the case of a
+  Non-Interactive-Auth message and when an encrypted data message has been
-  Non-Interactive-Auth message, verify it with the `Auth Mac` as defined in the
+  attached to it, verify it with the `Auth Mac` as defined in the
   [Non-Interactive-Auth Message](#non-interactive-auth-message) section.

   If the verification fails: